 In Texas, a parental relocation dispute can arise after divorce if the parent who has the right to establish the primary residence of children wants to move.
 Texas courts can’t keep parents from moving after divorce, but they can keep children from moving.

-At Brown & Sullivan PLLC, we represent parents in Brazoria, Galveston, Harris, and Fort Bend counties who want to move children away from this area as well as parents with possession orders who are opposed to the child moving.
-Let us handle your legal issues.
+At the Law Office of Shannon W. Brown, PLLC, I represent parents in Brazoria, Galveston, and Fort Bend counties who want to move children away from this area as well as parents with possession orders who are opposed to the child moving.
+Let me handle your legal issues.

 Factors Impacting Child Relocation